-On April 1, 2024, the Company closed its acquisition of Satelles, Inc., a provider of satellite-based time and location services that complement and protect GPS and other GNSS systems.
+On April 1, 2024, the Company acquired Satelles, Inc., a provider of satellite-based time and location services that complement and protect GPS and other GNSS systems.
 This acquisition is intended to support the Company's long-term business objectives.
-Subject to the terms and conditions of the merger agreement underlying the transaction, Satelles was merged with a subsidiary of the Company, with Satelles as the surviving entity, now a direct and indirect wholly owned subsidiary of the Company.
+Satelles was merged with a subsidiary of the Company, with Satelles as the surviving entity, now a direct and indirect wholly owned subsidiary of the Company.
 The acquisition date fair value of the consideration paid to acquire the remaining 80.5% of the outstanding shares and voting interest of Satelles that was not previously owned by the Company was approximately \$125.5 million.
-The purchase price allocation, including valuation of intangible assets, is preliminary.
+The purchase price allocation set forth below, including valuation of intangible assets, is preliminary.